tklustner/Environmental-Risk-Assessment-Tool/README.md

 # 🌍 Environmental Risk Assessment Dashboard

 This Streamlit-based tool allows users to explore environmental risks for any selected area of interest (AOI) under 10,000 km².
 It integrates live Earth Engine data sources to monitor rainfall, soil moisture, and vegetation health, and automatically calculates a simple environmental risk score.
+Users can also download their data.

 ## 🚀 Features